 Astoria, Oregon, US

-Astoria is awash in history and raffish port town charm.
+Astoria is awash in history and raffish port town charm making it one of our guests most popular stops on their West coast cruise.
 For a city of just 10,000 people, there’s much to do.
 Climb its famous column to see a panorama of water and woods.
 Pub-crawl the Riverwalk and feast on fresh seafood.
-Explore a state-of-the-art maritime museum, a low-tech cannery museum or a river pilot’s Gilded Age mansion.
-Or trek to Fort Clatsop, named for the local tribe, where Lewis and Clark hunkered down in the cold, rainy winter of 1805.

 Today Astoria’s fine restaurants, brewpubs, trendy hotels and quirky shops—along with its views and nearby Pacific beaches—make it ideal for a relaxed visit.

 Boston, Massachusetts, US

 New England’s largest city, Boston, Massachusetts, is home to historic sights and modern neighborhoods; stores and restaurants with old-time character; and gracious green spaces as well as a beautiful waterfront.
 Legendary figures of the American Revolution come alive at buildings and attractions along Boston’s Freedom Trail, including the Paul Revere House and Old South Meeting House, and in Lexington and Concord just outside Boston.
 Each of Boston’s neighborhoods has its own personality and things to do, whether you’re enjoying the food of the North End’s Little Italy, admiring the beautiful 19th-century architecture of Beacon Hill or watching the street performers in Cambridge’s Harvard Square.